ipsamitt/HW6-HMM/README.md

 # Assignment

+## Methods Description
+The forward algorithm of an HMM computes the probability of the observed states.
+This algorithm iterates through the list of states within the input and updates the probability matrix by summing over all the potential previous states by applying transition and emission probabilities.
+It returns the sum of the final column of the matrix as the joint probability of the input observations.

+The Viterbi algorithm finds the most likely sequence of hidden states that could have created the input observation states to decode the observation states and find the most probable underlying path.

 ## Overview

 The goal of this assignment is to implement the Forward and Viterbi Algorithms for Hidden Markov Models (HMMs).